fangzefunny/try-lca/README.md

 # Get to know LCA

-This repo is created based on the https://github.com/dasirra/latent-class-analysis.
+The major refernence of this repo is: https://github.com/dasirra/latent-class-analysis.

-The goal of creating this repo is to have myself get familiar with this analysis method.
+The goal of creating this repo is to get a hands-on experience with the simplest LCA.